uit-no/hpc-doc/faq/faq.rst

 node(s), in the error message above it seems to be the receiver, c13-3, that is causing the problem so in this case I would run a dummy job on that node and try to resubmit the failing job.
-See :doc:`here <./how-do-i-exclude-a-node-from-running-a-job>` how to run a dummy job on a specific node.
+See :ref:`exclude-a-node-from-running-a-job` to find out how to run a dummy job on a specific node.

 If this does not help, send us a problem report.